 Please visit the technology tab under the Middle School curriculum section of the website, or click here.

-Middle School classrooms feature a variety of technological resources, including inter-active white boards, projectors, education-related software tools, and computer labs.
-The school supports all modern operating systems.
-Middle school students in grades 6 and 7 are provided a Chromebook for classwork and homework.
+In the 2019-20 academic year, middle school students in grades 6, 7 and 8 will be provided a Chromebook for classwork and homework.
 Resident students have the option of bringing laptops and iPads to keep in contact with friends and family via email and Skype, but this use is limited to non-academic times, such as weekends or after study hall.
 Internet access is restricted at night.

 The use of electronic information resources is a privilege and intended for educational purposes, such as Internet research for class assignments.
 In order for students to have access to these resources, they must first agree to adhere to the Technology Acceptable Use Pledge for 2018-19.